The Man Trap: Overseas broadcasts and re-releases

-The episode was not the first to be broadcast in the United Kingdom, which instead premiered Star Trek on BBC One with "Where No Man Has Gone Before" on July 12, 1969.
+The episode was not the first to be broadcast in the United Kingdom, which instead premiered Star Trek on BBC1 with "Where No Man Has Gone Before" on July 12, 1969.
 The episodes continued to be broadcast in a different order than they had appeared in the United States.
 "The Man Trap" was shown nearly three months later on October 4 as the 13th episode.
 This was during the period when the channel was still broadcasting only in black and white; it was not until "Arena" on November 15 that the series was shown in color.
 During subsequent repeats of Star Trek, the channel reverted to NBC's schedule and showed "The Man Trap" as the first episode.
 Canadian network CTV aired episodes of the first season of Star Trek on Tuesday nights instead of Thursdays and so ran "The Man Trap" on September 6, 1966, two days before NBC.
 Airing American programs early was a common practice among Canadian broadcasters in order to avoid direct competition for viewers and advertisers with American border stations airing the same program at the same time.
 The practice became obsolete once simultaneous substitution of commercials was permitted.

 A high-definition remastering of "The Man Trap", which introduced new special effects and starship exteriors as well as enhanced music and audio, was shown for the first time in the United States on September 29, 2007, in broadcast syndication.
 The episode was made available to over 200 local stations across the United States with the rights to broadcast Star Trek.